Nucleated village

 A nucleated village, or clustered settlement, is one of the main types of settlement pattern.
 It is one of the terms used by geographers and landscape historians to classify settlements.
-It is most accurate with regard to planned settlements: its concept is one in which the houses, even most farmhouses within the entire associated area of land, such as a parish, cluster around a central church, which is close to the village green.
-Other focal points can be substituted depending on cultures and location, such as a commercial square, circus, crescent, a railway station, park or a sports stadium.
+It is most accurate with regard to planned settlements: its concept is one in which the houses, even most farmhouses within the entire associated area of land, such as a parish, cluster around a central church, which is perhaps close to the village green.
+Other possible focal points, depending on cultures and location, are a commercial square, circus, crescent, railway station, park or sports stadium.

 A clustered settlement contrasts with these: